jdloft/Bot24-irc/README.md

 [![GitHub release](https://img.shields.io/github/release/jdloft/bot24-irc.svg)](https://github.com/jdloft/bot24-irc/releases)

 Bot24-irc is the IRC component of the Bot24 framework.
-At the moment it doesn't do much at the moment.
+It doesn't do much at the moment.
 It relies on roles, just pieces of functionality built into modules and then translated through a class or just built into the class itself.